Kronos-orm/Kronos-orm/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-* In GitHub, send a pull request to `kotoframework:master`.
+* In GitHub, send a pull request to `kotlinorm:master`.
 * If we suggest changes then:
     * Make the required updates.
-    * Re-run the kotoframework test suites to ensure tests are still passing.
+    * Re-run the kotlinorm test suites to ensure tests are still passing.
     * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

       ```shell